Tutorial of pydefect

 10. Corrections of defect formation energies in finite-size supercells

-When the supercell is adopted under the periodic boundary condition, the total energies for charged defects are not properly estimated due to interactions between a defect, its images, and background charge.
-Therefore, we need to correct the total energies of the charged defect supercells to those in the dilution limit.
+When using supercells under periodic boundary conditions, the total energies of charged defects are not correctly estimated due to interactions between the defect, its periodic images, and the compensating background charge.

-The corrections are performed using the extended_fnv_correction (= efnv) sub-command,
+These corrections can be performed using the extended_fnv_correction (abbreviated as efnv) subcommand:

 pydefect efnv -d *_*/ -pcr perfect/calc_results.json -u ../unitcell/unitcell.yaml

-For the corrections, we need the static dielectric constants and atomic site potentials in the perfect supercell.
-Therefore, the paths to unitcell.yaml and calc_results.json in the perfect directory must be assigned.
-Bear also in mind that this command takes some time.
+This command requires the static dielectric constants and the atomic site potentials of the perfect supercell.
+Thus, you must provide the paths to both unitcell.yaml and calc_results.json in the perfect/ directory.

-The energy correction in pydefect at this moment is now performed with the so-called extended Freysoldt-Neugebauer-Van de Walle (eFNV) method.
-If one uses the corrections, please cite the following papers.
+The correction in pydefect is based on the extended Freysoldt–Neugebauer–Van de Walle (eFNV) method.

 _images/correction.png

-The height of the horizontal line indicates the averaged potential difference between the point-charge potential and that caused by the defect, namely potential in the defective supercell minus that in the perfect supercell.
-The range of the line means the averaged region.
-See Y. Kumagai* and F. Oba (2014) for details.
+The height of the horizontal line indicates the averaged potential difference between the point-charge potential and the defect-induced potential— specifically, the potential in the defective supercell minus that in the perfect one.

-When performing the corrections, it is strongly recommended to check all the correction.pdf files for the calculated defects so as to reduce careless mistakes as much as possible.
+It is strongly recommended to visually inspect all correction.pdf files for the calculated defects to avoid mistakes in applying corrections.

 11. Check defect structures

-We analyze the defect local structures using the defect_structure_info (= dsi) sub-command.
+We analyze the local structures around defects using the defect_structure_info (abbreviated as dsi) subcommand:

 pydefect dsi -d *_*/